“Product Water explained how the system works and why it was designed that way.”

 No. Many homeowners start with a modest system that covers part of their summer irrigation and expand later once they see how it performs on their site.

 Often, yes.
-We design around roof area, elevations, and natural low points to place storage where it can actually connect by gravity or low-pressure plumbing.
+We design around your roof area, elevations, and natural low points to place storage where it can connect by gravity or low‑pressure plumbing.

 Yes, when they’re sized to your actual demand and refilled by frequent Seattle rains, especially in spring and early summer.